I need an effective, short-term weight loss and toning plan

-I am 18-years-old and I am determined to lose a few pounds and tone my body by the end of May.
-I just began running and I'm starting off by running a mile and hope to work up to a 4-mile run 4 or 5 days a week.
+I am 18 years old and I am determined to lose a few pounds and tone my body by the end of May.
+I just began running and I'm starting off by running a mile and hope to work up to a four-mile run four or five days a week.
 My diet is generally a bowl of cereal in the morning, and a turkey or ham sandwich with some type of fruit and a bottle of water.
 Dinner is something different every day, but usually healthy.
-I also have been doing an ab workout for about 7 minutes after I run.
+I also have been doing an ab workout for about seven minutes after I run.
 Is what I'm doing effective?
 What are your suggestions?

 - Muscle weighs more than fat.

 - Women especially can be prone to minor weight fluctuations due to menstruation and other types of hormonal activity.